 Frictional Resistance

-Frictional resistance is the quality of a geotextile that prevents it from skipping or sliding when subjected to external forces.
-This property improves the interlocking properties of your material when used in conjunction with other materials.
+Frictional resistance is the property that prevents geotextile fabrics from slipping or sliding when subjected to external forces.
+This feature enhances interlocking performance, improves soil stabilization, and ensures the geotextile remains securely in place when used with other construction materials.

 Hydraulic Properties of Geotextiles